 Lebanon’s refugee community faces displacement—again

-Lebanon hosts approximately 1.5 million Syrian refugees, the highest number of refugees per capita in the world.
+Lebanon hosts approximately 1.1 million Syrian refugees and 250,000 Palestinian refugees, the highest number of refugees per capita in the world.
 Most live in extreme poverty and legal insecurity.
-These refugees, who have already fled conflict and rebuilt their lives in Lebanon, are among the newly displaced in this latest escalation.
+Many of these refugees, who have already fled conflict and rebuilt their lives in Lebanon, are among the newly displaced in this latest escalation.

 A young displaced refugee, pictured on the street of Beirut, Lebanon.